-Stream Training Element Advanced Methods Advanced Training: 12 sessions held monthly across Scotland informed by TNA results Summer School: 5 days of advanced training with multiple sessions for students to choose from Spring into Methods: Interdisciplinary workshops run in partnership with SGSAH Disciplinary Training Pathway Training Fund (PTF): Funding provided for training gaps identified by pathways/subject areas Hub Festival: 2 day event that brings 'Hubs' of pathways and subject areas together to consider the role of social sciences
+Stream Training Element Advanced Methods Advanced Training: Sessions held across the year informed by TNA results Summer School: 4 days of advanced training with multiple sessions for students to choose from Spring into Methods: Interdisciplinary workshops run in partnership with SGSAH Disciplinary Training Disciplinary Training Event Fund (DTEF): Funding provided for training gaps identified by pathways/subject areas Hub Festival: 2 day event that brings 'Hubs' of pathways and subject areas together to consider the role of social sciences

 The Student-led Training Fund (SLTF) is an initiative that supports the delivery of advanced and specialist training events (in addition to the above), where students can make an argument that their event offers something new and useful.
-In 2022 we have permission to open this opportunity up to Early Career Researchers (ECRs).
+Since 2022, we have been able to open this opportunity up to Early Career Researchers (ECRs).

-The definition of ECR is as follows: a university employed researcher, usually with a PhD, on a fixedterm research contract.
+The definition of ECR is as follows: a university employed researcher, usually with a PhD, on a fixed-term research contract.
 An ECR is usually considered to be within seven years of completing their doctorate, although exceptions can be made for career interruptions.

 The SLTF aims to deliver the highest quality advanced training to postgraduate students in Scotland through producing a year-round calendar of events.
-The fund is not to be used for core training delivered through Masters level modules, or to provide standard training that higher education institutions deliver to PhD students.
+In 2023, some training opportunities will also be offered to collaborative partners (see the section on Training With Collaborative Partners for more information).
+The fund is not to be used for core training delivered through Masters level modules, or to provide standard training that Higher Education Institutions deliver to PhD students.